This article has links to products and services we love, which we may make commission from.

 Midges are small flying insects that nip the skin and leave a mark.

-These bites are often itchy, some people swell up in reaction to the bites (me), others do not even notice them.
+Some people swell up in reaction to them (me), while others do not even notice them.

 How do I Avoid Midges?

-After they recognise the CO2 they look for other things like odour, heat, and movement, until they find your juicy skin.
+After they recognise the CO2, they look for other things like odour, heat, and movement until they find your juicy skin.

 They don’t like the wind, so although it may ruin your holiday photos, it keeps the mass midges party at bay.